 Prior to your appointment, please fill out the registration forms.
-Click here to download the forms.
+Click here to download the forms

-Because a variety of procedures are perfomed in office, we encourage all our patients to shower with soap and water before their appointment to be sure that your skin is as free of germs as possible.
+Because a variety of procedures are performed in office, we encourage all our patients to shower with soap and water before their appointment to be sure that your skin is as free of germs as possible.

 Will I have my biopsy or procedure performed on the same day as my office appointment?

 Your initial office visit is a consultation with your surgeon.
 At that visit, your surgeon will make recommendations for biopsies or other procedures, if needed.
 In some cases, a biopsy or procedure may be done at the time of that visit.
 In other cases, an office surgery will be scheduled for a later date.

 There are many kinds of procedures that we perform in the office.
 Other procedures must be performed at a hospital or surgery center on a different day.

 Do I need to pay anything at the time of the visit?